michellekontoff/babeling-book/bugtracker.md

 putting the comment contents into a grid is causing issues with spacing between content and details for the last comment in the list.
     i had accidentally put the bottom border div inside the 'comment' class div

+despite ordering comments by created_at date in the api route, if a comment is edited, it gets reorderd in the list displayed on the post page to the end